-6.5.1 - Internal Quality Assurance Cell (IQAC) has contributed significantly for institutionalizing the quality assurance strategies and processes by constantly reviewing the teaching learning process, structures & methodologies of operations and learning outcomes at periodic intervals many practices that has enabled in overall quality improvement.
+6.5.1 - Internal Quality Assurance Cell (IQAC) has contributed significantly for institutionalizing the quality assurance strategies and processes by constantly reviewing the teaching learning process, structures & methodologies of operations and learning outcomes at periodic intervals

+TQAC has steered the institution in initiating and strengthening many practices that has enabled in overall quality improvement.
 Specific emphasis is on teaching-learning process, methodologies and operations, and learning outcomes.

-IQAC has steered the institution in initiating and strengthening

-Quality improvements initiated by IQAC include:

-- 1. Strategy for transforming new faculty into successful teachers through FOP/FDPs. - 2.
-Mechanism for verifying faculty preparation and content. - 3.
-Promotion of usage of ICT in delivery of lecture content. - 4.
-Attractive e-content generation. - 5.
-FOP was re- designed to sensitize new recruits on OBE Philosophy
+Quality improvements initiated by IQAC include: 1.
+Strategy for transforming new faculty into successful teachers through FOP/FDPs.
+2. Mechanism for verifying faculty preparation and content.
+3. Promotion of usage of ICT in delivery of lecture content.
+4. Attractive e-content generation.
+5. FOP was redesigned to sensitize new recruits on OBE Philosophy

-Sustenance of Quality

-Mentoring and continues assessment of the new recruits is done by the senior professors.
+Sustenance of Quality Mentoring and continues assessment of the new recruits is done by the senior professors.